Strategic thinking. Passion for results. Creativity. Structure.

 If you’ve never worked with Excel for 10 hours a day, it can be daunting.
 Our best advice is to just dive in, but get started now.
 There will be times when you will need to recreate the framework you’re using for your model because it’s not quite right, but that’s part of the process.
 The earlier you start, the earlier you’ll identify areas you need to adjust.
 You want to catch mistakes or misdirection as early as possible, so take a critical eye to your model early in the process.

 It will take time, and that’s okay.
 It’s worth it.
 As you begin to work more with Excel, it will become apparent that taking the time to refine your model in the early stages actually creates short cuts later on.
 If you can hone this skill, you’ll become known as the ultimate modeler—you will always be in demand and you will always be a top performer.
 The ability to create accurate and usable models in Excel is a core analytical skill that is highly sought after in firms.
 No matter how well (or how poorly) you do at everything else, if you are known for building great models, you’ll create a name for yourself.

-For more specific how-tos on Excel and other skills to master on your way to becoming a top-rated management consultant, buy 3 Month Mastery or purchase M&I’s financial modeling course RIGHT NOW – it’s the course we wish we had created ourselves, and it will change your life.
+For more specific how-tos on Excel and other skills to master on your way to becoming a top-rated management consultant, purchase Excel for Consulting RIGHT NOW – it’s the course we wish we would have had when we started in consulting.